winitzki/scall/tutorial/programming_dhall.md

 ```

 The HIT procedure can convert a wide class of recursive functions into hylomorphisms.
-In most cases, we will be able to implement those hylomorphisms in Dhall by choosing appropriate upper limits and stopgap values so that the hylomorphism may be replaced by `hylo_Nat`, which guarantees termination.
+In most cases,  those hylomorphisms can be realized in Dhall by choosing appropriate upper limits and stop-gap values so that the hylomorphism may be replaced by `hylo_Nat` or `hylo_N`.
-This is another practical motivation for studying hylomorphisms.
+This is another  motivation for studying hylomorphisms.

 ### Hylomorphisms driven by a Church-encoded template